 Total Resource Land Management Plans

-Our plans will provide the non-industrial landowner with the information and knowledge to improve their timber resources, wildlife habitat and over-all land aesthetics.
-A typical scenario would be the thinning of a northern hardwood stand to improve upon tree health, productivity and natural regeneration.
-We would then implement several wildlife practices such as the establishment of wildlife food plots (perennial cover), seeding of harvest roads/decking areas, red oak tree plantings and the establishment of shallow water wildlife ponds.
+Our plans will provide the non-industrial landowner with the information and knowledge to improve their timber resources, wildlife habitat, and overall land aesthetics.
+A typical scenario would be the thinning of a northern hardwood stand to improve tree health, productivity, and natural regeneration.
+We would then implement several wildlife practices such as the establishment of wildlife food plots (perennial cover), seeding of harvest roads/decking areas, red oak tree plantings, and the establishment of shallow water wildlife ponds.

 Most of our plans are written through the Forest Stewardship Program which is federally funded through the Forestry Title of the Farm Bill with annual allocations made to the State of Michigan.
-The Forest Stewardship Program (FSP) is designed to encourage active management and multiple-use of all resources on forest lands.
-Cost sharing for these voluntary long-term plans is available.
+The Forest Stewardship Program (FSP) is designed to encourage active management and multiple uses of all resources on forest lands.
+Cost-sharing for these voluntary long-term plans is available.